 An HMO is a managed health care plan that offers comprehensive medical care.

-All services must be coordinated and approved by your primary care physician (PCP) in the HMO.
-If you elect to participate in an HMO, you are limited to using physicians and facilities that are part of that HMO's network of providers.
-This means that unless you have a life-threatening emergency, or a sudden and serious condition that occurs outside of the HMO's network area, all health care services must be coordinated and approved by your PCP in the HMO.
+- Medical services must be coordinated and approved by your primary care physician (PCP) in the HMO.
+(This does not apply to emergency situations.) - If you participate in an HMO, you can only use physicians and facilities that are part of that HMO's network of providers.